gsass1/rika/README.md

 ## Example

-Locally we have a MySQL Database and one volume, and we want to back thse up on a SFTP server.
+Locally we have a MySQL Database and one volume, and we want to back these up on a SFTP server.

 ```yaml
 version: 1